 - Wakayama-Okinawa, USS Sanctuary, Okinawa-Manila, USS Bingham, Manila-Morotai-Darwin, PBY Catalina aircraft A24-354, Darwin-Perth, B24 Liberator aircraft.

 Soldier wounded in action at Hill 200, Ulu Pandan on 11/2/1942 and admitted to 2/13th Australian General Hospital with a shrapnel wound to his left foot.
 Discharged to unit on 26/2/1942.

 After the end of war, Frank returned home to learn his widowed mother had been murdered in 1943.
-She had been sexually assaulted and killed by a man she did not know.
+She had been sexually assaulted and killed by a man she did not know as she walked through a suburban park during the day.
 It would have been a devastating blow at the time for Frank’s sisters and the McGlinn family; and to return home having survived years of being POW of Japan, the death of his mother would have been shocking news for Frank.